 The northernmost territory of Great Britain and the United Kingdom, Scotland has its own fierce national identity and deep historical ties with the United States due to centuries of Scottish emigration.
-The future of this country is somewhat uncertain, however, given the national referendum on independence on September 18, 2014.
-The lasting implications of this vote may not be clear for some time, but at a minimum, it highlights a segment of the population that is unhappy with the status quo and looking for change.
-Join Active Minds as we explore the Scotland’s history, its current situation, and the future direction the country may be heading.
+The future of Scotland is uncertain, however, given the United Kingdom’s exit from the European Union and calls for second vote on independence (a first vote was narrowly defeated in 2014).
+Join Active Minds as we explore Scotland’s history, its current situation, and its uncertain future.

 Key Lecture Points

 - The history of Scotland and its relationship with England is a lengthy and, at times, confusing one.
 Scottish history fluctuates between periods of separateness from England and periods of English involvement.
 As such, present-day advocates for and opponents of Scottish independence have plenty of evidence to support their respective causes.

 - While humans have habitated the area for thousands of years, the historical concept of a Scottish people began to take shape with the arrival of the Romans in Britain and their failed attempt to subdue the tribes that they called the Picts in the northern areas of the island, a territory the Romans called Caledonia.